aster94/Keyword-Protocol-2000/README.md

 ### keepAlive
-After 2 seconds of inactivity the comunication with the ECU would be lost so we keep it alive
+After 2 seconds of inactivity the comunication with the ECU would be lost so we keep it alive it shouldn't be less than 40 milliseconds and have to be under 2 seconds or the comunication with the ECU would be lost

 ### get*